kyrote/APCSA-Shapes/README.md

 ```

 ### RegularPolygon
-You can create an regular polygon object by calling:
+You can create a regular polygon object by calling:
 ```
 RegularPolygon r = new RegularPolygon(int sides, double len); // (3, 1) is default
 ```